michaelchoie/Flask/Dog_App/README.md

     load balancer, cache, proxy, reverse proxy, etc. gunicorn = production web server for Python applications Interfaces w/ nginx and python code to serve dynamic content

 Typically, nginx will serve HTTP requests, but if the url is dynamic, nginx forwards the request to gunicorn (this way, slower clients can be served differently)

 Gunicorn returns a response to nginx which in turn sends the response to the client

+To build image:
+docker build -t dog_app:latest .
+    -t = gives the docker build command the name and tag for the new container image . = indicates the base dir where container is to be built

+To run:
+docker run --name dog_app -d -p 8000:5000 --rm dog_app:latest
+    --name = name for new container
+    -d = run container in background
+    -p = maps container ports to host ports
+    --rm = remove container once it is terminated
+        This is beacuse containers that are finished are usually not needed anymore dog_app:latest = container image name and tag to use for container

 #### Data Storage:
 I store the results of my predictions to get an idea of how well my app is doing in production in a MongoDB database (responses are stored as json)